 Another coup the filmmakers managed to pull was to get composer Ferde Grofé Sr. to compose the music for the film.
 Grofé was one of New York’s most noted jazz arrangers in the twenties and thirties, as well as a noted composer of ”serious” music.
 He started scoring films in 1930, when arranging music for Jazz King.
 He moved on to films like Diamond Jim (1935) and Minstrel Man (1944), for which he was nominated for an Oscar.
 As opposed to many sci-fi films, Grofé’s score is never overpowering, and follows the emotions, rather than giving cues.
 Mostly it is subtle and beautiful, dramatic at just the right moments and building tension without waving a flag.
 His most memorable contribution to this film, though, is his use of the theremin for the scenes on Mars.
 This was the first time a theremin was used in a sci-fi or horror film, and practice would quickly be taken up by numerous composers, who seldom used it as well as Grofé.
 With time the theremin became so connected with B genre movies that it became a gag and eventually the only way to use it was as a pastiche (see for example Tim Burton’s film Ed Wood, 1994).
 The theremin artist in question was Samuel Hoffman, who became synonymous with the theremin sound of fifties sci-fi movies.

 The production design is surprisingly good for a film with a budget of 94 000 dollars, which was slapped together more or less as an exploitation film.
 The interior of the spaceship really isn’t put to shame at all by Destination Moon, and since most of the film takes place inside the cockpit or in the desert of Mars, the film manages to avoid much of the B movie feel often connected with films of this type.
 Struss’ beautiful lighting helps, och course.
 The model of the space ship exterior has a bit too much of a Flash Gordon look to be quite believable, though.
-Production designer Theobold Holsopper (brilliant name) mainly worked on B or even Z films, including Captive Women (1952), Port Sinister (1953), Indestructible Man (1956), She Devil, Kronos, The Fly and The Bamboo Saucer (1968).
+Production designer Theobold Holsopper (brilliant name) mainly worked on B or even Z films, including Captive Women (1952, review), Port Sinister (1953, review), Indestructible Man (1956, review), She Devil, Kronos, The Fly and The Bamboo Saucer (1968).

 The special effects are perhaps what mostly reveal the films B movie roots.
 First of all, there’s the lack of special effects, and the fact that they are not particularly good when seen.
 There are a few a little too obvious matte shots, and the flight of the spaceship isn’t particularly convincing.
 In a few scenes the special effects team led by Jack Rabin and Don Stewart simply haven’t had time or money to do any shots of the spaceship landing and flying, and have simply opted for editing in footage of a V2 rocket.
 This obvious gaffe was amended in 1979 by a team led by Oscar winners Dennis Muren (of Star Wars fame) and Robert Skotak, who designed an exact replica of the ship in the film, and also replaced some of the rushed matte shots with new live action material.
 It wasn’t that matte painter Irving Block didn’t know how to do matte paintings, it’s just that sometimes the whole set can’t just be a matte painting.